oat-sa/taohub-user-guide/User Guide 3.3/Tests/providing-test-level-instant-feedback.md

 # Providing Test-level Instant Feedback

->[Test takers](../appendix/glossary.md#test-takers) often want direct feedback about how well they have done in their assessment.
+>[Test-takers](../appendix/glossary.md#test-takers) often want direct feedback about how well they have done in their assessment.
 It is possible to configure a [Test](../appendix/glossary.md#test) to offer them instant test-level feedback.

 **Follow the steps below to configure your test to provide test-level instant feedback:**